Cauchy convergence in V-normed categories: Introduction

+In other words, such $\mathsf 2$-valued normed categories are just categories $\ncatX$ that come equipped with a distinguished wide subcategory $\mathcal S$ ({\em i.e.,} a subcategory with the same class of objects as $\mathbb X$).
+While our principal interest concerns $\mathcal R_+$-normed categories and, to a lesser extent, $\mathsf 2$-normed categories, we occasional resort to other quantales, be it only to demonstrate that the general theory of $\V$-normed categories doesn't rely on special properties that the Boolean quantale and the Lawvere quantale may share, such as being integral (so that the $\otimes$-neutral element is the top element), or being based on a completely distributive lattice.
+Readers interested in even greater generality, so that $\V$ may be an arbitrary symmetric monoidal-closed category $\V$ rather than just a quantale, may want to consult \cite{BettiGaluzzi75}.

+For $\V=\mathcal R_+$ we normally suppress the reference to $\V$.
 Many of the large, and sufficiently interesting, normed categories have objects with some metric structure which, however, is hardly, or not at all, respected by the morphisms.
 But the metric structure of the objects may then be used to specify classes of well-behaved morphisms.
-For instance, let $\mathbb X$ be the (large) category $\mathsf{NVec}_{\infty}$ whose objects are all normed real vector spaces in the usual sense, except that we allow norms to assume the value $\infty$ (see further below for some justification), along with an adjustment of the real arithmetic for this value, and whose morphisms are {\em all} linear maps ({\em i.e.}, the linear $\infty$-Lipschitz maps).
+For instance, let $\mathbb X$ be the (large) category $\mathsf{NVec}_{\infty}$ whose objects are all normed real vector spaces in the usual sense, except that we allow norms to assume the value $\infty$ (see further below for some justification), along with a natural adjustment of the real arithmetic for this value, and whose morphisms are {\em all} linear maps ({\em i.e.}, the linear $\infty$-Lipschitz maps).
 From a standard categorical perspective, forming this category appears to be highly questionable since it makes two objects $X$ and $Y$ isomorphic as soon as they are algebraically isomorphic, regardless of their norms.
 (In fact, with a choice of a basis for every space granted, $\mathbb X$ becomes equivalent to the category of all real vector spaces and their linear maps.)
 Nevertheless, $\mathbb X$ has a {\em raison d\!'\,$\hat{e}$tre} when regarded as a {\em normed} category, as it may allow us to investigate morphisms of interest within the same category, such as the (uniformly) continuous maps, or the maps with a given Lipschitz value $\geq 1$.
-Indeed, for a linear map $f:X\to Y$, with $|\!|\cdot|\!|$ denoting the given norms of vectors in $X$ and $Y$ (which, as already observed in \cite{Kubis17}, may also be considered as categorical norms when $X$ and $Y$ are treated as one-object categories under addition), writing $\log^{\circ}\alpha:=\max\{0,\log \alpha\}$ when $\alpha >0$ one simply considers
+Indeed, for a linear map $f:X\to Y$, with $|\!|\cdot|\!|$ denoting the given norms of vectors in $X$ and $Y$, writing $\log^{\circ}\alpha:=\max\{0,\log \alpha\}$ when $\alpha >0$, under a natural extension of the real arithmetic to $\infty$ one simply considers

 so that $|f|$ becomes minimal in $[0,\infty]$ with respect to the natural order and the property that